3.7 Leaves of Absence

 Section 5.4, Faculty Handbook – Leave Benefits

-Various types of leaves of absence are defined in Section 5.4 of the Faculty Handbook (Unpaid Leave, Sick Leave, Family Medical Leave, Parental Leave, etc.).
+Various types of leaves of absence are defined in Section 5.4 of the Faculty Handbook (Unpaid Leave, Sick Leave, Family Medical Leave (FML), Parental Leave, etc.).
 With the exception of short-term leaves such as Annual Leave, Sick Leave, and Holiday Leave, approval for a leave of absence must be obtained prior to taking the leave.
 The intent and requirements for each type of leave are defined in the Faculty Handbook.

 The general approval process for paid leaves of absence is as given below:

-- As soon as possible, the faculty member should provide her/his immediate supervisor informal notification of the need to take leave.
+- As soon as possible, the faculty member should provide their immediate supervisor informal notification of the need to take leave.
 As part of this interaction, the immediate supervisor should refer the faculty member to the Office of Human Resources to discuss leave options as defined in the Faculty Handbook.

-- The faculty member is responsible for contacting the Office of Human resources to schedule an appointment to discuss leave rights, benefits and options given their situation and needs.
+- The faculty member is responsible for contacting the Office of Human Resources to schedule an appointment to discuss leave rights, benefits and options given their situation and needs.

 - At the conclusion of these discussions, the Office of Human Resources will follow up with the faculty member’s immediate supervisor regarding any leave for which the faculty member is eligible as well as any approval granted for FML.

 - As defined in the Faculty Handbook, when a leave of absence extends partially through an academic semester, a faculty member may request teaching relief for that semester.
-Department Heads are authorized to provide this relief, and in addition to work with the faculty member to craft a plan that defines non-teaching expectations for the remainder of the semester.
+Department Heads are authorized to provide this relief and work with the faculty member to craft a plan that defines non-teaching expectations for the remainder of the semester.
 It is presumed that these expectations will in total constitute an anticipated workload that is appropriate given the nature (i.e., full-time or part-time) of the faculty member’s appointment.
 It is inappropriate to shift workload expectations that a faculty member missed while on leave to another semester (e.g., to increase the expected teaching load in the immediately subsequent semester).

 - The Department should verify that leave has been accurately recorded in any applicable leave reporting system.
 Questions regarding leave coding should be referred to the Human Resources Office.